ghc/ghc/docs/users_guide/glasgow_exts.rst

 In high-performance Haskell code (e.g. numeric code) eliminating thunks from an inner loop can be a huge win.
-GHC supports three extensions to allow the programmer to specify use of strict (call-by-value) evalution rather than lazy (call-by-need) evaluation.
+GHC supports three extensions to allow the programmer to specify use of strict (call-by-value) evaluation rather than lazy (call-by-need) evaluation.

 - Bang patterns (:extension:`BangPatterns`) makes pattern matching and